-On September 23, 2010 there was an over speed failure damaging Unit 33, a MAN B&W 16 megawatt ("MW") generating unit.
+On September 23, 2010 there was an overspeed failure damaging Unit 33, a MAN B&W 16 MW engine.
 It is estimated that repairs will be completed by April 2011 and during this period the unit will be out of service.
 The costs of the repairs are covered by the Company's insurance policy subject to a deductible of \$0.5 million.